Anthony Irby (died 1625): Career

 Irby became recorder and town clerk of Stamford, Lincolnshire.
 In 1588 some of the burgesses of Stamford terminated his appointment as recorder and possibly as a result, when he was elected Member of Parliament (MP) that year, it was for Boston.
 After making enquiries in January 1589, the Privy Council ordered in March that Irby, "a gentleman of good discretion, credit and learning", should be reinstated as recorder of Stamford, although this only happened after the burgesses were given two warnings.
 He became a bencher of his Inn in 1591 and Autumn Reader a year later.
-He was re-elected MP for Boston in 1592, and again in 1597 and 1601 during the rule of Elizabeth I of England.
-He was re-elected MP for Boston in 1604 after James I of England had become King.
+He was re-elected MP for Boston in 1592, and again in 1597 and 1601 during the rule of Elizabeth I. He was re-elected MP for Boston in 1604 after James I had become King.
 He was appointed recorder of Boston in 1613, a post he held until his death in 1625.
 In 1614 he was elected MP for Boston again in the Addled Parliament and was re-elected in 1621.
 He became a Master in Chancery in about 1621.